t-aggelos/tokiponedo/README.md

 - `mi wa ru na ron tenpo ni` = "I'm not doing anything right now"
 - `mi wa tokeru o awejan ron tomo` = "I am speaking to them in the house"

-Like we discussed earlier, and particularly visible in the first sentence, you do not need to state that the subject(`mi ne sini`) "is". `wa` means roughly "in the context of" or "about".
+Like we discussed earlier, and particularly visible in the first sentence, you do not need to state that the subject(`mi ne si`) "is". `wa` means roughly "in the context of" or "about".
 Here, it means something more like "about, existing/thus,".
 Putting it all together the first sentence is more directly translated to: "About me and you, thus existing, on the house".
 It is a faster way to convey the more general translation that is provided.
 Another example of how `na` could be used in conjuction with the preposition is:
 - `mi wa tokeru o awejan tawa Anjo sama na Koto` = "I am speaking about them to Anjo, in the manner, unlike Koto".
 ### The preposition `sama` -- A-like B.
 `sama` means similarity, and therefore, using it implies that the **predicate** is similar to something.
 Like we discussed earlier, prepositions describe the *manner* of the predicate.
 Let's look at an example: